-The management of a nation's money supply, and how this relates to interest rates, prices and other economic variables their currencies, and this in turn will cause adjustments to the New Zealand dollar.
+Economic theories underpin many of the concepts and techniques used in finance.
+For instance, all individuals and businesses operate within the New Zealand and global economy and, hence, it is necessary to understand the effects of this economic framework on financial decisions.
+For example, the monetary policies of New Zealand's trading partners will affect the value of their currencies, and this in turn will cause adjustments to the New Zealand dollar.
 Movements in currencies cause interest rates to fluctuate so that the costs associated with borrowing or lending money may increase or decrease.
 The supply and demand for securities or goods is another factor that affects their prices.
 These concepts are found from studying economics.
 In addition, when considering financial decision-making, the economic concept of marginal analysis is often drawn on.
 By using this technique, the decision to accept or reject a new project will be made only if the marginal costs associated with the project are less than the marginal benefits to be derived from it.